 We are also members of the National Association of Independent Schools (NAIS), which serves as the national voice of more than 1,700 independent schools in the U.S. and abroad.

 Many vital functions of life at Heritage Christian Academy are dependent upon the efforts of parent volunteers.
-There are many opportunities for parents to be involved in the school in areas ranging from assisting with carpool, serving hot lunches, chaperoning field trips, serving as a class parent, and helping to coordinate Grandparents’ Day or Fine Arts Day.
-A list of volunteer opportunities is included in our registration packet and is distributed at Parent Night before the start of each school year.
+There are many opportunities for parents to be involved in the school in areas ranging from assisting with carpool, assisting with maintenance items, chaperoning field trips, serving as a class parent, and helping to coordinate Grandparents’ Day or Fine Arts Day.
+A list of volunteer opportunities is included in our registration packet and is distributed at Parent Orientation before the start of each school year.

 Students at Heritage wear uniforms that differ depending on the age of the student.
-Specifics about the uniforms and where to buy them are included with the registration packet once a student is officially enrolled.
+Specifics about our school uniforms and where to buy them are included with the registration packet once a student is officially enrolled.

 Heritage also has a uniform closet in which previously worn uniforms are available for a small donation.

 Heritage does not have a full-service kitchen on campus.
 However, all students who remain at Heritage until 2:45 p.m. have the option of having a hot lunch delivered to the school cafeteria three days a week (Tuesday, Thursday and Friday).
 Parents may select the lunches they wish to purchase and pay for them online through Schoolhouse Fare.
 Students must bring their own lunches on Wednesdays and on the days for which they did not order a hot lunch.

 At Heritage Christian Academy we provide opportunities for our students to speak and perform in front of an audience.
 Our desire is to prepare our students to be confident leaders in an adult world.
 These opportunities include recitations in class, recitations for Grandparents’ Day, and plays performed at Fine Arts Day.
 Believing that God has uniquely gifted each child with specific abilities, we also offer a varied selection of extra-curricular activities, primarily for middle school students, including talent show performances, basketball, tennis, student council, and state level competitions in the areas of math, general academics, science, spelling and literary skills.